 Aiken Canyon

-This Nature Conservancy reserve has some of the best pinyon-juniper habitat in the area, and can be a good place to look for specialties of that habitat, including Juniper Titmouse, Bushtit, and Ash-throated Flycatcher.
-In addition to birds, look for reptiles and large mammals such as deer and coyote.
+This Nature Conservancy reserve has some of the best pinyon-juniper habitat in the area, this is also a very scenic area with red rock outcrops dotting the landscape.
+Pinyon-Juniper ecosystems are home to specialists of that habitat, including Pinyon Jays, Juniper Titmouse, Bushtit, and Ash-throated Flycatcher.
+Additionally the Pinyon-Juniper ecosystems are some of the most bio-diverse forest systems we have in Colorado.
+Be sure to keep an eye out for reptiles and large mammals such as deer and coyote.

 County: El Paso